iwashun22/crud-operator/README.md

 ## Methods

 There is only four methods, `create`, `read`, `update` and `delete`.
-I will give you the code example, starts from here.
+I will give the code example starts from here.
-Those codes are when `strictMode` is `false`
+Those codes are when the `strictMode` is `false`

 ```js
 import crud from 'simple-crud';